 I zeroed in on my questions.
 “Who was this guy, Sigmund Freud, aside from his distinguished accomplishments?
 How is he relatable?”
 I focused on sifting through the displays and finding clues about the person he was.

-I’d never put these pieces of history together.
-It was incredibly thought-provoking to imagine what could have happened knowing the horrors of that time period.
-More than that, though, it gave a glimpse into what Freud must have been thinking and feeling, first as a father whose beloved youngest daughter had had such a close brush with fate.
-Then, as a lifelong Vienna resident who, despite his love-hate relationship with the city, must have suffered watching the awful changes happening in Vienna.
+Then, as a lifelong Vienna resident who, despite his love-hate relationship with the city, must have suffered watching the awful changes happening around him.
 As an old man, he had to have been deeply saddened to leave his home.

 With the visit complete, we headed to Cafe Landtmann, incidentally one of Dr. Freud’s favorite cafes, to enjoy a piece of cake and chat about the person we’d discovered.

-Have you visited the Sigmund Freud Museum?
-Which historical figure have you enjoyed learning about?
+Have you visited the Sigmund Freud Museum in Vienna?

 Like this post?
 Please share it on social media using the share buttons below!